-Role of Women in First Century Israel
+Role of Women in First-Century Israel

 To really appreciate how Jesus empowered women, we need to look at the life of an average woman in Israel 2000 years ago.
 We know from historical writings that some classes of women had certain reproductive and property rights.
 However, only a small percentage of women were able to use those rights for their own benefit such as obtaining wealth or autonomy (There are a few biblical examples).
 In other words, these women were the exception and not the rule.
-(For an in depth look at this, read here.)
+(For an in-depth look at this, read here.)

-Their society defined a person’s status by their spiritual and religious participation and that was closely linked to economic well being.
+Their society defined a person’s status by their spiritual and religious participation and that was closely linked to economic well-being.
 Based on the rabbinic writings of that time period, women for the most part were intentionally excluded from taking part in public spiritual and religious gatherings.
 To say it plainly, women were not formally taught the scriptures nor other rabbinic teachings (It is important to note here that Rabbinic tradition does not equate to Biblical truth).
 They could not be disciples of a rabbi and they certainly would not have been allowed to travel with one.

-Jesus, Mary, and Martha (Luke 10: 38-42)
+Jesus and the Women Mary and Martha (Luke 10: 38-42)

 In this record, Martha is fulfilling her role as a dutiful Jewish woman and would have been highly praised by the men in her culture.
 She is probably in the kitchen slaving away making sure there is enough for everyone to eat.
-After all, by this point Jesus was a popular guy and her house could have very well been filled to capacity with people wanting to hear him.
-At the very least, his disciples were there with him listening to Rabbi Jesus teach and sitting at his feet, like dutiful students of the great teacher.
+After all, by this point, Jesus was a popular guy and her house could have very well been filled to capacity with people wanting to hear Him.
+At the very least, His disciples were there with Him listening to Rabbi Jesus teach and sitting at His feet, like dutiful students of the great teacher.

 Her complaint is NOT coming from left field.
 Mary is the one behaving outside of the cultural norm and in the eyes of many, Martha’s complaint would have been valid.
 But what is Jesus’ response?
 He tells Martha that Mary has chosen the better way.

-The Woman at the Well (John 4:6-4:29)
+Jesus and the Woman at the Well (John 4:6-4:29)

 But Jesus was not just any man.
 His actions prove it.
 He allowed himself to talk to a woman who was not chaperoned.
 He wasn’t worried about what other people would say or think.
 Rabbinic literature of the time tended to hold the view that women were the ones to blame if a man faltered.
 In other words, if a man had impure thoughts, it was the woman’s fault for being, well, a woman.
 They were the source of indiscretion and it was best to just stay away from them.
-But clearly that was not Jesus’ view.
+But clearly, that was not Jesus’ view.

 (For a detailed discussion on the racial elements read my blog, “When Jesus Broke Racial Barriers: The Woman at the Well.” )

-The Hem of His Garment (Luke 8: 42-48)
+Jesus and the Women Who Touched His Garment (Luke 8: 42-48)

 Then she hears of this Rabbi that could perform great miracles who is in her town.
 Imagine the courage it took for her to work her way through a crowd knowing that she would be rubbing shoulders with strangers making each and everyone unclean.
 What if someone recognized her?
 What would they say?
 But this was her chance so she took it probably making every effort to conceal herself.
-When she finally reaches Jesus and touches his garment, she is instantaneously healed.
-He, of course being Jesus, recognizes what has happened and asks, “Who touched me?”
+When she finally reaches Jesus and touches His garment, she is instantaneously healed.
+He, of course, being Jesus, recognizes what has happened and asks, “Who touched me?”

 The woman now knows she has been outed.
-The record says that she came trembling and confessed everything to him.
+The record says that she came trembling and confessed everything to Him.
 Why was she trembling?
-I would venture to say that because any other rabbi, pharisee, or person would have chastised her for actions unbecoming of a good Jewish woman.
+I would venture to say that because any other rabbi, Pharisee, or person would have chastised her for actions unbecoming of a good Jewish woman.
 How dare she, being in a state of uncleanliness dare to touch anyone, much less a rabbi?
 But Jesus does not respond that way, he praises her faith and tells her to go in peace.

 This woman did not just walk away with the joy of being healed and finally being able to take part in Jewish life.
 She must have also walked away with a sense of worth that only the love and compassion of Jesus could bring.

 Jesus, the Radical.

-Knowing this about Jesus, it is no wonder he had numerous female disciples, which the Bible mentions many by name.
+Knowing this about Jesus, it is no wonder he had numerous female disciples, and the Bible mentions many by name.
 And I wish that churches and Christian circles would highlight this more often so that women in our culture could appreciate the love, respect, and care that Jesus has for our gender.